-Newer models: 1990-2019
+Newer Rolex Sub Models: 1990-2019

-Most second hand models were produced during this period.
+Most second-hand models were produced during this period.
 It is often possible to obtain one for between £6 – £8k.
 The difference is once again in the reference number.

-Fondly known as “Kermit” and sporting a black face and loud green bezel, this Submariner was released to celebrate the 50th anniversary of the watch.
-It has proved a popular addition and often fetches more than its brothers.
+Fondly known as “Kermit” sporting a black face loud green bezel, this Submariner was released to celebrate the 50th anniversary of the watch.
+It has proved a popular addition often fetches more than its brothers.
 The LV stands for “lunette vert”, French for “green bezel” – it is not a roman numeral as claimed by many.